 Are non-traditional students encouraged to apply?

-graduating class 27 years old with a range from 18 – 50+.
+Yes, we encourage all non-traditional students to apply to the program.
+The average age of our last graduating class was 27 years old with a range from 18 – 50+.
 Work and background experience is just as diverse.

 What if I have a learning disability?

 There is help for students who wish to pursue the PTA program and have a learning disability.
 Students should contact Disability Services at 828.726.2716 to discuss options for assistance with test taking and other classroom activities special arrangement.